Myths about teaching can hold you back

 Key learning points

-- A voltmeter is connected to each side of a battery or component.
+- A voltmeter is connected to each side of a cell, battery or component.

 - Voltage (or potential difference) is measured in volts (V).

-- The voltage across a battery measures the strength with which it can ‘push’ current around a circuit.
+- The voltage across a cell or battery measures the strength with which it can ‘push’ current around a circuit.

 - The voltage across a component in an electric circuit measures the size of ‘push’ that is moving current through it.

-- The voltage across each branch of a parallel circuit is the same as the voltage across the battery.
+- The voltage across each branch of a parallel circuit is the same as the voltage across the cell or battery.

 Keywords

-Voltmeter - A voltmeter is a device that is connected in parallel with components to measure the voltage across them.
+Voltmeter - A voltmeter is a device that is connected in parallel and measures the voltage supplied by a cell or battery or across a component.

-Potential difference - Potential difference is a more formal term for voltage, however they can be used interchangeably because they refer to the same electrical quantity.
+Potential difference - Potential difference is a more formal term for voltage; they can be used interchangeably.

 Common misconception